appfirst/statsd_clients/ruby/README.md

     >gem install afstatsd

 This should automatically install another gem, posix_mq.
+If the posix_mq fails during installation, it is probably because your ruby installation does not include the development package (eg ruby1.9 vs ruby1.9-dev).

 Configuration:
 --------------